 In basic terms, a wet underfloor heating system features pipes, filled by warm water and powered by a boiler or heat pump, concealed within the floor, and typically embedded within a screed.

 This diagram shows a typical build up on a concrete subfloor

 Underfloor heating costs from around £20/m2 to £40/m2 installed.
-Factors such as the size of the property, the amount of heating the building needs and whether it is a new build, renovation or conversion, will impact on the cost.
+These figures will vary depending on the size of the property, the amount of heating the building needs and whether it is a new build, renovation or conversion.